ProgrammerAL/Presentations-2025/atlanta-cloud-conference-2025/presentation.md

 # Service Bus

 - Scales
-  - Pay too scale
+  - Pay to scale
 - Pay for usage
-  - Per for transaction
+  - Consumption Tier, Pay per transaction
 - Proprietary to the platform
   - Also a Queue - Many readers